 As the current model, the 2016 Challenger Hellcat will be incredibly intriguing car mostly because if offers better performance than pretty much any other muscle car currently on the road at an incredibly small price.
 The current model is available for as low as $60,000 which means it is cheaper than most of its competitors.
+At Writemyessay.today, students can save more with their discounts, so buying such a car won’t seem impossible even to a common American student.
 This is in fact the first Hellcat ever built and there hasn’t been a previous car to compare it to.
 However, there is going to be a small facelift of this car with the 2016 Dodge Challenger Hellcat.
 As far as we know, this will only bring minor improvements to it as well as it will offer a few tweaks in order to make the car behave better on the track and on the road.

 2016 Dodge Challenger Hellcat release date